Bayesian Additive Regression Trees for functional ANOVA model: Conclusion

 \section{Conclusion}

-ANOVA-BART can be considered as an interpretable modification of BART and shows superior performance to BART as well as other competitors on multiple benchmark datasets.
+ANOVA-BART can be considered as an interpretable modification of BART and shows comparable performance to BART as well as other competitors on multiple benchmark data sets.
 Theoretically, ANOVA-BART achieves not only a (near) minimax posterior concentration rate and but also selection consistency.
+Moreover, the posterior concentration rate is adaptive to the interaction structure of the true function (i.e. the maximum order of signal components).

 There are several possible future works.
-First, we only consider regression problems but ANOVA-BART can be extended easily for classification problems by employing the logistic regression model.
-Second, theoretical results are obtained for a fixed dimension $p$ of covariates.
+First, theoretical results are obtained for a fixed dimension $p$ of covariates.
 It would be interesting to modify ANOVA-BART for high-dimensional cases where $p$ diverges also.
 Componentwise sparse priors would be needed for this purpose.
-Third, it would be useful to exploring a new MCMC algorithm for improving the scalability of ANOVA-BART.
+Second, it would be useful to explore a new MCMC algorithm for improving the scalability of ANOVA-BART.

 {\Alph{section}}